adam-blakeney/P1-Meditation-Malta/README.md

 In the creation of this website there were multiple websites i used. below is a list to credit them and their use in my site.
 __coolers__
 (https://coolors.co/palette/fffcf2-ccc5b9-403d39-252422-eb5e28)
 I used this site to chose my color pallete that would be the basis for my visual theme in the site.
+This is the linnk to the color pallete I used.

 __Slack__
 (https://slack.com/intl/en-ie/)